Mahmoud Wadi

-Mahmoud Wadi (مَحْمُود وَادِي, born 19 December 1994) is a Palestinian association footballer who plays as a striker for Egyptian Premier League club Tala'ea El Gaish, on loan from Pyramids, and the Palestine national team.
+Mahmoud Wadi (مَحْمُود وَادِي, born 19 December 1994) is a Palestinian footballer who plays as a striker for Qatari Stars League club Umm Salal, and the Palestine national team.
 Wadi is nicknamed "the Tower" because of his tall stature and regular goals scored by his head.

 Club career

 Al-Ahli

 In August 2017, After impressing with Ahli Al-Khaleel in the 2016 AFC Cup Wadi moved to Amman via Egypt through the Rafah Border Crossing, to play football for Al-Ahli in the capital of Jordan.
 A year earlier Wadi was restricted from leaving Gaza to return to his club in the West Bank by Israeli authorities.
 During the 2017–18 Jordanian premier league season, Wadi scored 10 goals in 17 league games for the club.

 Al-Masry

 In June 2018, Wadi signed a two-year contract with 2017–18 Egyptian Premier League 3rd placed side Al-Masry, based in Port Said, after only one season in Jordan.

 On 3 August 2018, Wadi made his debut for Al-Masry, coming off the bench to complete four minutes against El Gouna in a 1–0 victory.